-Man dies after being pulled from Lake Washington in Kirkland
+Two deaths at lakes near Kirkland and SeaTac on Sunday

+Two people died Sunday at King County lakes as sweltering residents flocked to beaches in search of a respite from a record heat wave.

-A man died Sunday after being pulled from Lake Washington in Kirkland, according to fire officials.
+One man died after being pulled from Lake Washington in Kirkland Sunday morning, according to fire officials.
+A second man drowned at Angle Lake in SeaTac, according to a sheriff’s spokesman.

 At around 11:30 a.m., firefighters were dispatched to O.O.
 Denny Park after a passerby noticed a man in the water who appeared to be struggling, Kirkland Fire Department battalion chief Greg Picinich said.